afska/gba-link-connection/docs/wireless_adapter.md

 *   Send length: 0, response length: 1

-*   I think this is signal level of the adapters.
+*   This returns the signal level of the other adapters from `0` to `0xFF` (`0` means disconnected).
-*   I generally set this to `0xFF`.
-*   If my theory is correct then up to 3 bytes could be included each referring to the signal strength of the potentially connected 3 devices.
+*   The levels are returned in a single value, the first byte being the signal level of client 0, and the last byte being the signal level of client 3.
+*   When called from a client, it only returns the signal level of that client in its corresponding byte.
+The rest of the bytes will be `0`.

-#### ⚠️ VersionStatus - `0x12`
+#### VersionStatus - `0x12`

 *   Send length: 0, Response length: 1

-⚠️ It always returns `8585495` (decimal).
+*   In my adapter, it always returns `8585495` (decimal).
+It contains the hardware and firmware version of the adapter.

-#### ⚠️ SystemStatus - `0x13`
+#### SystemStatus - `0x13`

 *   Send length: 0, Response length: 1

-⚠️ Returns some information about the current connection and device state.
+*   Returns some information about the current connection and device state.
 The returned word contains the device ID in the lower 16 bits (or zero if the device is not connected nor hosting).
 For clients, it contains the `clientNumber` (0 to 3) in bits 17 and 16.
-For a host, bit 24 is set.
+For a host, bit 24 is set, but this could be more complex.

-#### ⚠️ SlotStatus - `0x14`
+#### SlotStatus - `0x14`

-⚠️ Seems to be the same as `AcceptConnections` (returns a list of connected devices) but might have different implications (perhaps it doesn't actually accept new connections but only list existing ones?).
-The differences I found so far are:
+*   Send length: 0, Response length: 1+

+*   It's returns a list of the connected adapters, similar to what `AcceptConnections` responds, but also:

-- `SlotStatus` has an extra word at the start of the response, indicating the number of connected clients.
+    - `SlotStatus` has an extra word at the start of the response, indicating the `clientNumber` that the next connection will have (or `0xFF` if there are already 4 connected clients).
     - `SlotStatus` can be called after `EndHost`, while `AcceptConnections` fails.

-#### ⚠️ ConfigStatus - `0x15`
+#### ConfigStatus - `0x15`

 *   Send length: 0, Response length: 7 (as client), or 8 (as host)

-⚠️
+🤔 In my tests...
-- As client, returns: `0, 0, 0, 0, 0, 0, 257`.
+- As client, it returned: `0, 0, 0, 0, 0, 0, 257`.
-- As host, returns: `1, 2, 3, 4, 5, 6, 3933216, 257`.
+- As host, it returned: `1, 2, 3, 4, 5, 6, 3933216, 257`.
   * `1, 2, 3, 4, 5, 6` would be the broadcast data.
   * `3933216` and `257` are fixed values.
 No idea what this means.